muarachmann/the-poetry-app/README.md

 # the-poetry-app
- Free writers Login, have your account Where you can write
+ the Poetry App is a web application which permits users to write and publish their articules such as poems, newsletters, essays, etc for the general public.
+Free writers Login, have your account Where you can write and publish your document.

 # Contributing to this project
 If you are interested in contributing to this project as a developer, look for an issue which you are interested in working on an when you are ready to start writing some code, do the following